Introduction to BILL HALEY:

 The Jodimars (later Bill Haley's Original Comets) performing "Let's All Rock Together" in 1955.

 There’s even more to the story.
 There was a great Bill Haley spinoff band that was active from 1955 to 1958 called The Jodimars.
 Their core members, Joey D’Ambrosino, Dick Richards, and Marshall Lytle, are essentially half of the “Rock Around the Clock” period Comets, and the name “Jodimars” is an amalgam of the first letters of their first names.
 D’Ambrosino, Richards, and Lytle left the Comets to form The Jodimars after Haley’s manager refused to give them a raise, and released eight singles altogether, six of which were with Capitol Records.
-The Jodimars’ songs are punchy and more in line with the rockabilly sound that followed Haley, and consistently high in quality.
+The Jodimars’ songs are punchy, consistently high in quality, and more in line with the rockabilly sound that came after Haley's initial success.
 Although The Jodimars were a failure commercially, their music has seen several reissues, the longest running being the LP Well Now Dig This (1970).
 The Beatles even covered one of their songs, “Clarabella”, for the sessions that ended up becoming their posthumous 1994 double-album Live At the BBC.